 Common view methods with GNSS.

-Use signals and data channel of R-Mode to distribute RMRT in the network.
+Use signals and data channel of R-Mode to distribute RMST in the network of R-Mode transmitters.

 GNSS receiver time solutions, representing GNSS system time.
 To increase robustness of time synchronization, special services like Galileo PRS and/or OS-NMA could be used.